programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Conflicts

 Joe Nockels is a personal READ-COOP member, the body who maintain and develop Transkribus, included within our constructed dataset of AI Terms and Conditions.
-The University of Birmingham are also members of the READ-COOP by the virtue of their institutional membership.
+The University of Birmingham are also institutional members of the READ-COOP.